D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- Swift has picked up a team-best 587 rushing yards (36.7 per game) with four touchdowns.
+- Swift has rushed for a team-leading 587 yards on 144 attempts (36.7 yards per game) and scored four touchdowns.

-- He also averages 27.3 receiving yards per game, grabbing 58 passes for 436 yards and two touchdowns.
+- He also averages 27.3 receiving yards per game, catching 58 passes for 436 yards and two touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Swift's matchup with the Packers.